chainstep/dibichain-demo/local-demo/README.md

 ### Block explorer does not work

-Unfortunately, there is a big chance that the block explorer is not working if you're on Apple Silicon.
+Unfortunately, there is a big chance that the block explorer is not working on Apple Silicon.
 No fix right now.

 ### Run script stops while contract deployment